CirclesUBI/land-local/readme.md

 ### ganache
 This image runs a ganache instance with all circles contracts pre-deployed.

+### ganache-init
+This image is used to initialize the ganache instance.
+It contains a 'init.sh' script which deploys the circles contracts and the first safe.

 ### frontend
 Pulls the o-platform repository and builds the frontend.
 Then uses nginx to serve the svelte app.